linhngkh/helsinki-bike-frontend/README.md

 I know that my app is still incomplete as a normal travel app, both frontend and backend.
 Therefore, there still be a ground for improving it in the future.
 - [Project Improvement](#improvement)
-Some features I hope to implement in the future is about concentrating on unit testings for component functional.
+Some features I hope to implement in the future is about:
+  * concentrate on unit testings for all components functionally.
+  * create more endpoints / routings for user finding info.
+  * ensure handle error middleware for each user routing context if they search for more info.

 ## [License](#License)